 - Now that you have 4 layers, you will need to combine them using the same technique that you have by now become an expert at.
 Combine 2, then add the third, and then the 4th.

-- Cut out the fender shape, put it over your plastic sheet, and trace the shape onto the sheet with a sharpie.
-It can get a little messy, so make sure not to trace the shape onto the top layer.
+- Cut the fender shape out of the template you printed earlier, put it over your plastic sheet, and trace the shape onto the plastic sheet with a sharpie.
+It can get a little messy, so make sure not to trace the shape onto the top- trace it one the back of the fender.

 - If you will add any special graphics by fusing in shapes or letters or patterns, or anything cosmetic, now is the time!.
 Arrange your design onto the fender and then use the iron to fuse it to the fender between 2 sheets of parchment paper.